goderich/dissertation/dissertation.md

 This liquid assimilation was not triggered if \*l was in a syllable coda, whether in the same syllable as \*r or a different one: e.g. (PAn \*dapaN >) Proto-Atayal \*rapal 'sole (of foot)' > Squliq, Skikun *rapal*, or Proto-Atayal \*kanayril 'woman' > Squliq, Skikun *kəneril*.

 Reflexes of word-final \*r are not very systematic across dialects.
 It may be reflected as /r/ or as /l/ (and in S'uli' and C'uli' as /n/ due to the \*l > /n/ sound change word-finally).
 For example, in @tbl:proto-atayal-r, the reflexes of \*r in Proto-Atayal \*humaur 'to flood' are /r/ in Matu'uwal, Skikun, C'uli', and Squliq; but neither C'uli' nor Squliq preserve the final \*r in Proto-Atayal \*tamur 'yeast' (reconstructed based on the Matu'uwal reflex *tamur*).
-Apparently Matu'uwal did not preserve final \*r in all cases either: for example in Proto-Atayal \*kaur 'Taiwan beauty snake' (錦蛇) > Matu'uwal *kaul*, but Squliq, Skikun, C'uli' *kor*.
+Apparently Matu'uwal did not preserve final \*r in all cases either: for example in Proto-Atayal \*kaʔur 'Taiwan beauty snake' (錦蛇) > Matu'uwal *kaul*, but Squliq, Skikun, C'uli' *kor*.

 All in all, the inconsistency of the reflexes of final \*r makes it difficult to reconstruct with certainty.
 For verbal roots, suffixed forms may be used, e.g. the Patient Voice form of 'to flood': Proto-Atayal \*hawrun 'to flood (PV)' > Matu'uwal, Matu'aw *hawrun*, Skikun, C'uli' *horun*.
 Here all dialects reflect an \*r, including Matu'aw, which has a final /l/ in the AV form *humawl*.
 However, this strategy may not always work to due paradigm leveling: see the example with reflexes of Proto-Atayal \*qumur 'to seize', shown in @tbl:paradigm-leveling-qumur.